Opiant Pharmaceuticals Announc - GuruFocus.com

 Stockholders are reminded:

-- Opiant has filed a definitive proxy statement with the Securities and Exchange Commission (SEC) and established January 4, 2023, as the record date for voting in connection with the merger agreement (Agreement).
+- Opiant has filed a definitive proxy statement with the Securities and Exchange Commission (SEC) and established January 4, 2023, as the record date for voting in connection with the Agreement.
 The proxy statement is available at www.sec.gov.

 - Under the terms of the Agreement, Indivior will acquire all the outstanding shares of Opiant for upfront consideration of $20.00 per share in cash at closing, plus contingent value rights (CVRs) representing potential additional payments of up to $8.00 per share.